 Grantees that spend $500,000 or more in combined federal funds (regardless of agency) during fiscal years ending after December 31, 2003, or $300,000 or more in federal funds during fiscal years ended on December 31, 2003 or earlier, are required to have an annual institutional audit.
 Generally, these audits, referred to as "A-133 audits" or "single audits," review expenditures of federal funds across an entire organization instead of specific costs of individual grants.
 These audits must be conducted in accordance with "Standards for the Audit of Governmental Organizations, Programs, Activities and Functions," published by the Comptroller General of the Government Accountability Office (GAO).
 Independent non-federal auditors selected by the grantee may perform these audits.
 Grantees that fail to meet the A-133 audit requirement may be designated as high-risk, which may affect future funding.TOP

-Yes, an institution of higher education (IHE) may have a Title V, Part A, Hispanic Serving Institution (HSI) grant and a Title III, Part F, AANAPISI grant simultaneously.
-An institution may not have two Part A grants, or two Part F grants simultaneously.TOP
+Yes, an institution of higher education (IHE) may have a Title V, Part A, Hispanic-Serving Institution (HSI) grant and a Title III, Part F, AANAPISI grant simultaneously.
+An institution may not have a Title V, Part A and Title III, Part A simultaneously.
+An institution can have any Title III, Part F grants simultaneously.TOP